Deinstitutionalisation: United Kingdom

 In the United Kingdom, the trend towards deinstitutionalisation began in the 1950s.
 At the time, 0.4% of the population of England were housed in asylums.
 The government of Harold Macmillan sponsored the Mental Health Act 1959, which removed the distinction between psychiatric hospitals and other types of hospitals.
-Enoch Powell, the Minister of Health in the early 1960s, criticized psychiatric institutions in his 1961 "Water Tower" speech and called for most of the care to be transferred to general hospitals and the community.
+Enoch Powell, the Minister of Health in the early 1960s, criticised psychiatric institutions in his 1961 "Water Tower" speech and called for most of the care to be transferred to general hospitals and the community.
 The campaigns of Barbara Robb and several scandals involving mistreatment at asylums (notably Ely Hospital) furthered the campaign.
 The Ely Hospital scandal led to an inquiry led by Brian Abel-Smith and a 1971 white paper that recommended further reform.

 The policy of deinstitutionalisation came to be known as Care in the Community at the time it was taken up by the government of Margaret Thatcher.
 Large-scale closures of the old asylums began in the 1980s.
 By 2015, none remained.

 North America

 United States

 The United States has experienced two main waves of deinstitutionalisation.
 The first wave began in the 1950s and targeted people with mental illness.
 The second wave began roughly 15 years later and focused on individuals who had been diagnosed with a developmental disability.
 Loren Mosher argues that deinstitutionalisation fully began in the 1970s and was due to financial incentives like SSI and Social Security Disability, rather than after the earlier introduction of psychiatric drugs.

 The most important factors that led to deinstitutionalisation were changing public attitudes to mental health and mental hospitals, the introduction of psychiatric drugs and individual states' desires to reduce costs from mental hospitals.
 The federal government offered financial incentives to the states to achieve this goal.
 Stroman pinpoints World War II as the point when attitudes began to change.
 In 1946, Life magazine published one of the first exposés of the shortcomings of mental illness treatment.
 Also in 1946, Congress passed the National Mental Health Act of 1946, which created the National Institute of Mental Health (NIMH).
 NIMH was pivotal in funding research for the developing mental health field.

 President John F. Kennedy had a special interest in the issue of mental health because his sister, Rosemary, had incurred brain damage after being lobotomised at the age of 23.
-His administration sponsored the successful passage of the Community Mental Health Act, one of the most important laws that led to deinstitutionalization.
+His administration sponsored the successful passage of the Community Mental Health Act, one of the most important laws that led to deinstitutionalisation.
 The movement continued to gain momentum during the Civil Rights Movement.
-The 1965 amendments to Social Security shifted about 50% of the mental health care costs from states to the federal government, motivating state governments to promote deinstitutionalization.
+The 1965 amendments to Social Security shifted about 50% of the mental health care costs from states to the federal government, motivating state governments to promote deinstitutionalisation.
 The 1970s saw the founding of several advocacy groups, including Liberation of Mental Patients, Project Release, Insane Liberation Front, and the National Alliance on Mental Illness (NAMI).